Goda’s Slave – Chapter 11: Belly of the Beast

 Goda was staring at her intensely.
 The light from the lamp made her black eyes glow.
 It was terrifying enough that Kanna had to fight not to look away.

 “A wave of death passed through here.
 You were able to sense that?”
 There was fascination in Goda’s tone.
-“The cave is aroused by our presence tonight, so it agitated our snakes to try to kill us.”
+“The cave is aroused by our presence tonight, so it tried to kill us.”

 Kanna stared back at her with bewilderment.
 “That was real?
 It happened to you, too?”
 But she couldn’t comprehend how Goda had felt the same thing and continued to walk seemingly as if nothing had occurred at all.